 17. Determining the amount of copper in brass.

 18. Investigating the production of artificial seawater using spreadsheets for calculations.

 19. Investigating the impact of different isotopes on vibrational spectra and comparing them to experimental results.

 20. Determining the endpoint range, Ka values, stability, and sources of natural indicators.

 Choosing a topic for your Chemistry IA needs to be well thought out.
-Give it the time it deserves, evaluate the existing research, assess gaps, and go over the above factors before you decide to conduct your research on a particular topic.
-Yes, it is a challenging assignment but an incredibly immersive one that widens your knowledge on the subject.
+Give it the time it deserves, evaluate the existing research, assess gaps, and go over the above factors before deciding to research a particular topic.
+Our IB writers agree that this is a challenging assignment but an incredibly immersive one that widens your knowledge on the subject.